FICO - The First Step to Home Buying

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-We're used to working with all tiers of FICO scores.
+Getting your credit in order is the first step in purchasing a home.
 Call us at 707-303-6358 and we can help you get on the right track to the home of your dreams.

 There are methods to raise your score.
 Improving your FICO score takes time.
 It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
 You'll improve your credit score by using these pointers: